TeoHuluban/Queue-Management-Simulation-Application/README.md

 # Queue-Management-Simulation-Application
 Application that simulates clients waiting in queues for a service, optimizing  dispatch based on either the shortest queue or the shortest waiting time.
+The system calculates average waiting and service times, as well as peak hours.
+It includes a graphical interface for user input, real-time queue visualization, and input validation to ensure correct simulation parameters.